-The Marinade Whets but Does Not Sate the Appetite
+The Marinade Whets But Does Not Sate The Appetite

 I finally finished listening to the season finale of local political and foodie podcast, The Marinade with Lee Thomas.
 For those who don't know, Lee is a former District 3 City Councilmember here in San Leandro - one of the few Black elected officials in our area - as well as a small business owner and budding entrepreneur.